SamGorr/tscmf_system/memory-bank/implementation-summary.md

 3. **Clear Error Messages**: When no matching facilities are found, the system now clearly indicates that exact matching is being used, helping users understand why certain facilities may not be displayed.

+4. **Covered Amount Usage**: All limit checks (Program, Country, and Entity) now use the transaction's Covered Amount (USD) instead of the total transaction amount.
+This provides a more accurate assessment of the actual risk exposure against limits, while maintaining the existing UI.

 These changes provide more precise and relevant limits impact analysis, reducing confusion and ensuring that only the most applicable information is presented to users.